Ingemar ElanderTitle: Researcher School/office: School of Humanities, Education and Social Sciences

 Fell, Terence, Bozena Guziana & Ingemar Elander (2019) Klass, rumslig segregation och livskvalitet i två svenska städer [Class, spatial segregation and life quality in two Swedish cities] Statsvetenskaplig Tidskrift [Journal of Swedish Political Science Association] 121 (1): 65-92.

-Keywords: urban governance, sustainable development, environment and democracy, spatial segregation, politics and religion, securitization and counter-securitization.
+Keywords: urban governance, sustainable development, sustainability and democracy, spatial segregation, politics and religion, securitization and counter-securitization.